abruckenstein/SIENotes/README.md

 # Chapter 1
+### Types of Issuers
+- Issuer: sells securities to finance operations
+    - e.g. US treasury, Governments, Corporations, Banks

+Issuers can issue equity securities(stocks) or debt securities (bonds)
+- Bonds
+    - represent a debt amount (principal)
+    - bond holders are **creditors**
+    - principal is repaid at a later date
+    - interest is paid over the life of the loan/bond
+    - doesn't dilute ownership of organization

+- Stocks
+    - Stockholder are **part owners**
+    - May pay dividends

+- Broker-Dealer
+    - Broker: matches buyers with sellers and earns a commission
+    - Dealer: person who buys and sells securities
+    - when a firm is a dealer, they may charge a markup or markdown, like a car dealership

 ### Departments of a broker-dealer
 - Investment Banking: works directly with issuers to arrange securities offerings, also deal with M&A (Mergers and Acquisitions)